OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/profiles/read-write-data-api-profile.md

 #### Sample JOSE Header

-##### Using a certificate or keypair registered with OBIE Directory as a trust anchor
+##### Using a certificate or keypair registered with OBL Directory as a trust anchor

-In the example below, the message signer's key (identified by the `kid`) is registered with the OBIE Directory.
+In the example below, the message signer's key (identified by the `kid`) is registered with the OBL Directory.

 The TPP signing the message has an organization id of `0015800001041RHAAY` and a software statement id of `HQuZPIt3ipkh33Uxytox1E`.